masashitsubaki/CPI_prediction/README.md

 ## Result

-An example of training result is as follows:
+An example of learning curve (x is epoch, y is AUC on the test dataset) is as follows:

 <div align="center">
 <p><img src="learning_curve.jpeg" width="600" /></p>